 It is fundamental to find a program that is safe and successful for children.
-Parents want a program that is designed specifically for kids, is supervised by a fitness professional with child experience, and most of all that it is fun.
-For strength training there is not a minimum age, however, the kids should be able to understand and follow directions.
+Parents want a program designed specifically for kids supervised by a fitness professional with child experience, and most of all, it is fun.
+For strength training, there is not a minimum age; however, the kids should understand and follow directions.

-Strength training was not always considered appropriate exercise for kids.
+Strength training was not always considered an appropriate exercise for kids.
 Doctors and fitness professionals believed that it was unsafe for a child’s growing body because of the added pressure on growth plates or the cartilage that has not fully turned into solid bone.
-Experts now know that with proper technique and supervision, kids can safely participate in a strength training program.
+However, experts now know that kids can safely participate in a strength training program with proper technique and supervision.

-As with any type of exercise/fitness regiment, safety measures need to be in place along with heightened supervision.
-Most injuries happen when kids are not supervised, not using proper techniques, or from trying to lift too much weight.
+As with any exercise/fitness regiment, safety measures need to be in place along with heightened supervision.
+Unfortunately, most injuries happen when kids are not supervised, not using proper techniques, or from trying to lift too much weight.
 Here are some safety precautions to remember:

 In a strength training program for children, there should be no competitive drive.
-The focus should be on participation, learning the movements, and positive reinforcement.
-Set realistic goals and expectations for the child, so that they understand that it will take time to learn these new skills.
+Instead, the focus should be on participation, learning the movements, and positive reinforcement.
+Set realistic goals and expectations for the child to understand that it will take time to learn these new skills.

 Remember that kids do not increase muscle size until after puberty.
-Make sure the kids enjoy the strength training sessions and that they are having fun.
+Please make sure the kids enjoy the strength training sessions and that they are having fun.
 Keep in mind that kids can become easily bored.
-Therefore use a variety of exercises and routines keeping them excited and wanting to learn and do more.
+Therefore, use various exercises and routines, keeping them excited and wanting to learn and do more.